Phosphorescentt/phosphorescent.dev-zola/content/pages/zellij_tab_renaming.md

 [Zellij](https://zellij.dev/) is a modern alternative to tmux/screen and I'm a real sucker for something modern and written in rust.
 Out of the box, Zellij has a lot of really cool functionality, but I'm a tmux girlie.
-My Zellij config is very minimal to make al lthe keybinds similar to tmux, the only thing that's missing is the automatic tab renaming.
+My Zellij config is very minimal to make all the keybinds similar to tmux, the only thing that's missing is the automatic tab renaming.

 A quick search about automatically renaming tabs in Zellij led me to [this